Wild T & The Spirit Band: History, Songs, Tours

 Band Members

-The current Wild T & The Spirit lineup features original frontman Springer on guitar and vocals, supported by bassist Guenther Kapelle, who joined in 2000, and drummer Dave Langguth, who has been here since 2012.
+The current Wild T & The Spirit lineup features original frontman Springer on guitar and vocals, supported by bassist Guenther Kapelle, who joined in 2000, and drummer Dave Langguth, (as of recent sources, the drummer position has included both Dave Langguth, who was with the band since 2012, and Murad Gunduz, who has performed with the band in the 2020s).

-Past members like drummer Danny Bilan and bassists Brian Dickie, Kojo Ferguson and Chas Laurie each helped shape a chapter of the band’s history during the 90s.
+Past members like drummer Danny Bilan and former Frozen Ghost drummer John Bouvette, bassists Brian Dickie, Kojo Ferguson and Chas Laurie each helped shape a chapter of the band’s history during the 90s.
 Each member brings their own unique talents, whether the intricate bass lines of Kapelle or the driving drums of Langguth.
 Together, they deliver Springer’s eclectic sonic vision.

 Band’s History